|►||Academic Services Home|

-|►||Apply to Grad Program|
+|►||Apply to a JSIS Graduate Program|

-|►||Course Number Guide & Forms/Documents for Students|
+|►||Forms & Documents for Students|

 We’re delighted you have joined the University of Washington’s International Studies Program (IS).
-The IS Program is one of 9 programs housed at the Jackson School.
+The IS Program is one of 10 Master’s programs housed at the Jackson School.
 It is the largest program within the school and associated with one of eight federally-designated centers of national excellence in the United States.
 This designation recognizes the UW’s world-renowned faculty and expertise, innovative curriculum, and significant outreach to local, national and global communities.
 This designation also provides resources for new programs, conferences, and the hosting of visitors from around the world.
 As a member of our community, you are welcome to join these events or meet with our visitors.
 Similar resources and opportunities are available through each of the regional centers and programs within the Jackson School.

 All of us associated with the IS program believe that your education will be significantly enhanced by your dedication to learning inside AND outside the classroom.
 Outside the classroom, we encourage you to seek out and take full advantage of the opportunities all over the UW campus.
 Please visit the IS website for our calendar of events and for links around the UW campuses.
 Seattle is also home to many international communities, non-profit organizations dedicated to international affairs and development, and several foundations working to address the pressing issues of the globe.